omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-finished till half of page 195 in 4.5.
+finished 4.5.
-Should start from 4.5 page 195 Evaluating Index Expressions With Hashes.
+Should start from 4.6 page 198.